HL7/fhir-exchange-routing-ig/input/pages/specification.md

 ### Sharing additional routing information between intermediary and destination
 Because the intermediary role described here is similar to that of a reverse proxy, intermediaries may employ additional HTTP header field standards to convey additional routing information to the destination--such as the originator’s IP address and the Host request header field received in the request from the originator to the intermediary.

 While the intermediary responsibilities described in this IG do not require it, sharing of this additional routing information may benefit a destination server that wishes to support additional features beyond the scope of this guide.
-When that is the case, implementers are encouraged to consider supporting these IETF standards:
+When that is the case, implementers may reference these IETF standards:

 - [IETF rfc7239 - Forwarded HTTP Extension](https://datatracker.ietf.org/doc/html/rfc7239)